sansin5982/Genomics/chapters/DNA-Replication.md

     discontinuously in Okazaki fragments.

 The two strands of DNA are antiparallel, so synthesis can only occur in the 5’ to 3’ direction.
-As a result: \* The **leading strand** is synthesized continuously in the same direction as the replication fork.
-\* The **lagging strand** is synthesized in short fragments, known as **Okazaki fragments**, in the opposite direction.

-These polymerases require a sliding clamp, known as **proliferating cell nuclear antigen (PCNA)** in eukaryotes, to remain attached to the DNA and ensure processivity.
-PCNA is loaded onto the DNA by the **replication factor C (RFC)** complex.

-ELONGATION: SYNTHESIS OF NEW DNA STRANDS

-The enzyme responsible for synthesizing the new DNA strands is DNA polymerase.
-In eukaryotes, two key polymerases are involved:

-DNA polymerase ε (epsilon) synthesizes the leading strand continuously.

-DNA polymerase δ (delta) synthesizes the lagging strand discontinuously in Okazaki fragments.

-The two strands of DNA are antiparallel, so synthesis can only occur in the 5’ to 3’ direction.
 As a result:

-The leading strand is synthesized continuously in the same direction as the replication fork.
+-   The **leading strand** is synthesized continuously in the same direction as the replication fork.

-The lagging strand is synthesized in short fragments, known as Okazaki fragments, in the opposite direction.
+-   The **lagging strand** is synthesized in short fragments, known as **Okazaki fragments**, in the opposite direction.

 These polymerases require a sliding clamp, known as proliferating cell nuclear antigen (PCNA) in eukaryotes, to remain attached to the DNA and ensure processivity.
-PCNA is loaded onto the DNA by the replication factor C (RFC) complex.
+PCNA is loaded onto the DNA by the **replication factor C (RFC) complex**.

 ### Removal of primers and ligation